 From day one, we actively work with team processes where taken-for-granted ideas are challenged and the students’ abilities are stretched, step-by-step.
 Our SMIO students are typically highly committed and hard-working, used to assuming responsibility, and working under pressure in a multicultural environment where a variety of perspectives have to be turned into workable solutions.
 Challenging assignments and tight deadlines hone the students’ bonds and SMIO students therefore generally get to know each other well, forming an international network for the future.

-Upon successful completion of the program, students will have acquired analytical skills, problem-solving skills, and a solid strategic foundation.
+Upon successful completion of the programme, students will have acquired analytical skills, problem-solving skills, and a solid strategic foundation.
 They will also be seasoned team workers with an international outlook, who are used to embracing complexity.

 Visit the Business Administration - Strategy and Management in International Organisations page on the Linköping University web site for more details!